-You can also use HUBwatch to display the following modules: the DECwanrouter 90, the DECpacketprobe 90, and the DECpacketprobe 90RR.
-HUBwatch recognizes and displays these modules in the Hub Front Panel window, but HUBwatch provides no management facilities for these devices.
-However, in the case of the DECpacketprobe 90 and 90RR, HUBwatch has the ability to launch the PROBEwatch software application, if available, to manage these devices.
+You can also use HUBwatch to display the DECwanrouter 90, the DECpacketprobe 90, and the DECpacketprobe 90RR modules.
+HUBwatch recognizes and displays these modules in the Hub Front Panel window, but HUBwatch provides no management support for these devices.
+However, in the case of the DECpacketprobe 90 and 90RR, HUBwatch has the ability to launch the PROBEwatch application, if available, to manage these devices.